Skip to main content

 Candidates for the CMEM designation must provide evidence of the following:

-• Completion of five years on-the-job experience in the regulation and supervision of mortgage companies, including at least one year in an agency supervisory role.
+• Five years of on-the-job experience in the regulation and supervision of mortgage companies, including at least one year in an agency supervisory role.

 • Completion of at least 92 hours of combined basic and advanced classroom, instructor-led mortgage examination training, plus: